 It felt like an overwhelming majority of the content within the members area was nothing more than them trying to prepare me to spend more and promote them.
 Just hype, questions about how serious I am about making money online, and success stories.
 Seriously, there’s very little ACTUAL training on being an affiliate within this program.

-Here are details of what you get inside GAZ.
 Once you join, here is what they run you through:

 Here’s a screenshot of the steps you go through as a member of this place.
 I marked down (in red) my personal notes and summaries of each area: